cblaylock18/project-pancake/README.md

 docker compose up
 ```

 - Uses the pre-built Docker Hub image
--   Also starts the local PostgreSQL and frontend containers
+- Also starts the local PostgreSQL

+Then from root, start live preview with:
+`pnpm --filter frontend dev`

 ---